oddlama/vane/README.md

 1. Copy `cache/patched_{version}.jar` from a paper server to `libs/` (create folder if necessary).
 2. Execute `./gradlew build`
-3. Resulting jar files will be in `target/`.
+3. Resulting jar files will be in `target/` and `target-waterfall/`.

 ### FAQ